Ensono/amido.github.io/docs/publishing.md

 By default, lerna version will commit changes to package.json files and tag the release.
-Since we are publishing `from-package` and doing so in the pipeline, we would rather suggest creating a seperate Github release task that would run on successful Lerna publishing to the registry.
+Since we are publishing `from-package` and doing so in the pipeline, we would rather suggest creating a separate Github release task that would run on successful Lerna publishing to the registry.

 ### Why do we use `--no-push`

 By default, lerna version will push the committed and tagged changes to the configured git remote.
-We disable this to ensure that the changelog and vrsion bumps are obvious on local, and it's up to the develop to commit them to their working branch.
+We disable this to ensure that the changelog and version bumps are obvious on local, and it's up to the develop to commit them to their working branch.

 ## Conventional Commits

-We generate our CHANGELOGS.md automagically based on the `git commit`.
+We generate our CHANGELOG.md automagically based on the `git commit`.
 The commit itself communicates the **WHAT**, whereas commit message communicates the **WHY**.